jamesheald/COIN/README.md

 ## Usage

-Instructions on how to use the project are provided on the [wiki](https://github.com/jamesheald/COIN/wiki).
+Instructions on how to use the COIN model are provided on the [wiki](https://github.com/jamesheald/COIN/wiki).

 ## Contact